-Table 4 presents linear probability models for whether a patient ends up in either the emergency department or as an inpatient.
-The coefficients on both are extremely small indicating there's no effect in these outcome.
+Table 5 presents linear probability models for whether a patient ends up in either the emergency department or is admitted to a hospital as an inpatient.
+The coefficients on both are extremely small and statistically indistinguishable from zero.
 While I cannot definitively rule out a longer-term effect, I do not find evidence that the increased use of outpatient care is preventing any negative events.